knorrie/network-examples/README.md

 You know how to use the `iproute2` programs (`ip a`, `ip r`, etc) to set up your networking, and haven't typed the `ifconfig` or `route` commands in your terminal since 1999.
 You know how to debug problems using `tcpdump`, `traceroute` etc...

 But... your network doesn't show much redundancy.
-You're pointing a static route to your VPN tunnel to be able to reach the other side, and when you connect a third location, you're realizing that this way of working getting more and more painful.
+You're pointing a static route to your VPN tunnel to be able to reach the other side, and when you connect a third location, you're realizing that this way of working is getting more and more painful.

 You're googling the interwebz for tutorials about an introduction to routing protocols, and discover that most of them start out with a huge amount of theoretical information, and then teach you how to configure Cisco equipment.